Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Methodology

 \textbf{Combination of losses}.
 We take a weighted sum of the losses for different tasks.
 For example, when training teacher models, we use a combination of supervision losses for different emotion tasks:

 When training student models, we use a combination of distillation losses for all tasks.

 When training multiple tasks, it is important to balance the weights of different losses according to the difficulty levels of different tasks.
 We propose a heuristic method to balance the weights.
 The weight of the $i^{th}$ task's loss depends on the number of epochs with no performance improvement on the validation set.
 If it is larger, we assign larger weights to this task's loss to increase its influence on the gradients.
-The pseudo code for this heuristic method is given in Appendix B.
+Appendix B shows the pseudo code for this heuristic method and ablation studies.